FUN FACT: When the dam is releasing water this is the best section of whitewater on the Dolores

 DESCRIPTION: This section of the Dolores is either the second section of a multiday trip starting at Bradfield Launch or the start of an excellent weekend trip (be warned that Memorial Day weekend can be busy if flows cooperate) for those who want to enjoy the best whitewater the Dolores has to offer.
-The Dolores is managed by the BLM and they maintain a web page with information on the river.
-Although permits are not currently required, you will still need your firepan, portable toilet, and dishwater strainer for overnight trips.
+The Dolores is managed by the BLM and although permits are not currently required, you will still need your firepan, portable toilet, and dishwater strainer for overnight trips.
 An unimproved dirt road parrallels the first half of this section along river left.
 Those who want to avoid the roadside camp sites can find a couple of good sites on river right or just plan your trip to boat past this first half over the course of a day.

 From river mile 19 at the Dove Creek Pump Station, you will start to encounter class III rapids more frequently than in the section upstream.
 They come every mile or so all the way up to Little Snag at mile 26.
 Little Snag can become a congested rapid at flows less than 1200 cfs as there are several boulders that are easy to get stuck on.
 It is often portaged by rafts.
 Experienced oarsmen will encounter few problems at higher flows.